Without proper management, making redundancies can be a painful and expensive time for any employer.

 I need legal advice around managing redundancies – what should I do?

-If you are an employer and you require some help in managing redundancies, you can contact us to access the very best legal advice and assistance.
+If you are an employer and you require some help in managing redundancies, you can contact us to get very best legal advice and assistance, with no obligation to proceed unless you wish to.

 Our advisors will listen to your situation and then work out which of our top solicitors would be best for you to speak to.